open-vela/frameworks_runtimes_typescript_ts2wasm/ATTRIBUTIONS.md

 - **QuickJS**: for implementing libdyntype to manage dynamic objects
 - **AssemblyScript**: use some declaration files for exposing C-APIs from binaryen.js
 - **TypeScript**: use some scripts for project setup
+- **Programming Language Benchmarks**: use some code snippets as benchmarks
+- **The Benchmarks Game**: use some code snippets as benchmarks

 ## Licenses